Developer: Telltale Games

 The Good: Back to the Future license is used wonderfully, great voice acting, story is fun to follow, last two sequences are thrilling, easy to use interface

 The Bad: Highly overpriced, only 3 hours long, looks terrible, only the last 30 minutes are exciting, puzzles aren’t very cerebral

-The story is original, but uses the BthF license very nicely.
-The voice actors sound almost spot on, and everything from the DeLoreon, to Doc’s dog Einstein and even Marty’s relatives are voiced well and resemble their live action selves.
+The story is original but uses the BthF license very nicely.
+The voice actors sound almost spot on, and everything from the DeLorean, to Doc’s dog Einstein and even Marty’s relatives, are voiced well and resemble their live action selves.
 It’s great to explore the BthF universe with the same clever writing and story telling.
-There is a simple adventure game interface where you click around on objects and listen to Marty explain them, but the puzzles are more involved then just slider puzzles or matching symbols.
+There is a simple adventure game interface where you click around on objects and listen to Marty explain them, but the puzzles are more involved than just slider puzzles or matching symbols.
 The puzzles are broader and story driven, and that’s what Telltale is famous for from their Sam & Max games.

 You can have items in your inventory, but you don’t just wander around and use them for every pixel in the game.
 It’s usually pretty obvious to use your recorder to record young Doc’s mumbling’s so old Doc can solve them.
 You aren’t overburdened with a ton of items that you have to constantly use a million times on everything so it’s straight forward and simple, but you do have to think a bit.
 One great feature to resolve pixel hunting is a button that will show every icon you can interact with.
 This saves time and frustration so you’re not wandering around and missing that one item that’s almost off screen.